Training

 Scientific Computing in Practice

 SCIP is a lecture series at Aalto University which covers hands-on, practical scientific computing related topics.
-Lectures are open for the entire Aalto community as well as our partners at FGCI consortium.
+Lectures are open for the entire Aalto community as well as our partners around the world.

 Examples of topics covered at different lectures: HPC crash course, Triton kickstarts, Linux Shell, Parallel programming models: MPI and OpenMP, GPU computing, Python for scientists, Data analysis with R and/or Python, Matlab and many others.